Skip to content

 • lib has two versions, 1.0.0 and 2.0.0.
 Both versions have no dependencies.

-In this example, some version of both foo and bar must be picked, however, determining which version requires considering the dependencies of each version of foo and bar. foo 2.0.0 and bar 2.0.0 cannot be installed together because they conflict on their required version of lib, so the resolver must select either foo 1.0.0 or bar 1.0.0.
-Both are valid solutions, and different resolution algorithms may give either result.
+In this example, some version of both foo and bar must be selected; however, determining which version requires considering the dependencies of each version of foo and bar. foo 2.0.0 and bar 2.0.0 cannot be installed together as they conflict on their required version of lib, so the resolver must select either foo 1.0.0 (along with bar 2.0.0) or bar 1.0.0 (along with foo 1.0.0).
+Both are valid solutions, and different resolution algorithms may yield either result.

 Markers allow attaching an expression to requirements that indicate when the dependency should be used.
-For example bar; python_version<"3.9" can be used to only require bar on Python 3.8 and older.
+For example bar ; python_version < "3.9" indicates that bar should only be installed on Python 3.8 and earlier.

-Markers are used to adjust a package's dependencies depending on the current environment or platform.
-For example, markers can be used to change dependencies based on the operating system, the CPU architecture, the Python version, the Python implementation, and more.
+Markers are used to adjust a package's dependencies based on the current environment or platform.
+For example, markers can be used to modify dependencies by operating system, CPU architecture, Python version, Python implementation, and more.

 Note